 - Must charge minimum 10 cents for a compliant paper or reusable plastic bag and itemize charge on customer receipt.
 Applies when a winery sells bottles of wine and/or merchandise.

-A winery is considered an 'eating establishment' when:
+A winery may also contain an 'eating establishment' when:

 - The winery has an on-site eating establishment such as a café, restaurant or food truck.